psevestre/openid-fapi/Financial_API_WD_002.md

 #### 8.4.2 Authorization Request parameter injection attack

 In [RFC6749], the authorization request is sent as query parameter.
-Although [RFC6749] mandates the user of TLS, the TLS session is terminated in the browser and thus not protected with the browser.
+Although [RFC6749] mandates the user of TLS, the TLS is terminated in the browser and thus not protected within the browser.
 Leveraging on it, an attacker can tamper the authorization request and insert his own parameter values.

 Attacks like Malicious Endpoint Attack requires this property to succeed.